Attleboro

 When walking on ice, it is important to take your time and not rush.
 Rushing can increase your risk of falling, so taking it slow and being safe is better.

-If you do lose your balance, and you’re going down, understanding how to fall safely can save your life and prevent serious injuries.
+If you do lose your balance and you’re going down, understanding how to fall safely can save your life and prevent serious injuries.
 How do you fall safely?
 Falling safely includes protecting your head by tucking it away from the direction of the fall, turning your body, keeping your muscles loose, and spreading out your body surface, all of which can lessen your impact on the ground.

 The first thing you need to do if you fall is pause.
 When a fall occurs, it’s important not to try to get up right away.
 Falling causes a lot of stress on the body, especially the impact caused by a surface as hard as ice or pavement.
 Take a moment to breathe, then begin checking in with each body part to ensure there’s not a significant injury requiring immediate medical attention.
 If you have suffered an injury that makes getting up difficult or unsafe, call or signal for help.
 Only get up if the pain is not intense, and if getting up is not an option, try gently scooting or rolling to a safer place.

 Following these tips and walking like a penguin can help reduce your risk of falling and keep yourself safe while walking on ice.
 Remember, it is always better to be cautious and take your time, rather than risk an injury by rushing or taking unnecessary risks.
 Have questions?
 Your trusted chiropractor at MCR Chiropractic is always here to help!
-To schedule an evaluation, contact your nearest MCR Chiropractic location or complete the form below.

 Resources